thidocapba/Covid-Data-Analysis/README.md

-# Covid-Data-Analysis using Jupyter NoteBook
+# using Jupyter NoteBook to get insight from covid-19-india dataset